Annals of the South African Museum, Volume 83 |

 Common terms and phrases

-abbreviations adoral portion Africa Ammonites Amphipoda Astieria atherstoni Sharpe Barnard Baumberger Besairie bicuspidata bifurcate Bochianites body chamber Böse Broom Cantu Chapa Cape Province Cape Town carapace Cistecephalus Collignon compressed Coxa Crustacea d'Orbigny Decapoda densicostatus dentary diameter Dicynodon Diictodon dimorphism distal Distoloceras dorsal fauna figured final whorl forms genera genus growth stages Hauterivian holotype Imlay inflated inner whorls intercalated ribs Kingoria lateral views lectotype macroconch male margin material Maxilla Maxilliped Olcostephanus Olcostephanus Oudenodon outer whorl parabolae Paramelita paratypes Peponocephala Pereopod peristome posterior primary ribs prominent prorsiradiate secondaries ribs between bundles Riccardi RMT RMT Rogersites rursiradiate primaries secondary ribs segment setae Skull slightly South African Museum Spath species spines Subastieria SUID-AFRIKAANSE MUSEUM Sundays River Sundays River Formation synonym Taraises Formation terminate Thieuloy Type specimen Uitenhage umbilical bullae umbilical seam umbilical shoulder umbilical tubercles umbilical walls umbilicus Upper Valanginian uropod Valanginian Vema venter ventral views whorl section
+abbreviations adoral portion Africa Ammonites Amphipoda Astieria atherstoni Sharpe Barnard Baumberger Besairie bicuspidata bifurcate Bochianites body chamber Böse Broom Cantu Chapa Cape Province Cape Town carapace Cistecephalus Collignon compressed Coxa d'Orbigny Decapoda densicostatus dentary diameter Dicynodon Diictodon dimorphism distal Distoloceras dorsal fauna figured final whorl forms genera genus growth stages Hauterivian holotype Imlay inflated inner whorls intercalated ribs Kingoria lateral views lectotype macroconch male margin material Maxilla Maxilliped Olcostephanus Olcostephanus Oudenodon outer whorl parabolae Paramelita paratypes Peponocephala pereiopods Pereopod peristome posterior primary ribs prominent prorsiradiate secondaries ribs between bundles Riccardi Rogersites rursiradiate primaries secondary ribs segment setae slightly South African Museum Spath species spines Subastieria SUID-AFRIKAANSE MUSEUM Sundays River Sundays River Formation synonym Taraises Formation terminate Thieuloy Type specimen Type specimen Skull Uitenhage umbilical bullae umbilical seam umbilical shoulder umbilical tubercles umbilical walls umbilicus Upper Valanginian uropod Valanginian Vema venter ventral views whorl section